danielmlow/tutorials/README.md

 python3 annotation.py
 ```

 ### Colab option
-`annotation.ipynb` is a Colab approach. when you use `display.display(display.Audio(path))` in jupyter you can't include a input() in the next line.
+`annotation.ipynb` is a Colab approach. when you use `display.display(display.Audio(path))` in Jupyter you can't include a input() in the next line.
 So this is an alternative approach where all audio files are listed  and one can splitscreen and manually label with a spreadsheet.
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/danielmlow/tutorials/blob/main/annotation.ipynb)